 Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Somersworth, Portsmouth, Lewiston and Scarborough sites.
 The site in Portland has been investigated and remedial activities are ongoing with the most recent phase completed in December 2013.
-In April 2014, the State of Maine announced its intention to acquire the site via an eminent domain taking for the expansion of the adjacent marine terminal.
-Northern Utilities continues to negotiate with the State of Maine on the details of the taking.
-Future operation, maintenance and remedial costs have been accrued, although there will be uncertainty regarding future costs pending either the outcome of negotiations with the State of Maine or until all remedial activities are completed.
+In May 2014, the State of Maine completed its taking of the site via eminent domain for the expansion of the adjacent marine terminal.
+As a result of the outcome of negotiations with the State, future operation, maintenance and remedial costs have been accrued, to ensure that applicable remedial activities are completed.